olekuz/tyk-docs/tyk-docs/content/opa/opa.md

 | security.openpolicy_debug       | boolean    | Enable debugging mode, prints a lot of information to the console                                        | true                    |
 | security.additional_permissions | string map | Add custom user/user_group permissions.
 You can use them in your rules, and they will be displayed on UI | `{"key": "human name"}` |

-Dashboard security rules were re-implemented as Opa rules, and stored inside the plain file [schemas/dashboard.opa](https://github.com/TykTechnologies/tyk-analytics/blob/feature/opa/schemas/dashboard.opa).
-This file is well documented and by itself can act as a tutorial.

 When Opa turned on, the majority of the security rules will be dynamically evaluate based on these rules.
 Additionally, on-prem users can modify this file and define their own rules.